Oil Analysis Interpretation

 Sort the reports with Warning signs and address immediately

 Sorting many reports by severity or condition status is a good place to start.
 It allows the reader to determine which equipment needs immediate review.
 Group the reports that show slight outcome adjustments that do not need immediate intervention with the usual sample reports.
-Confirm if the Equipment ID is coincides with the bottle number or sample ID to rule out sample switch.
+Confirm if the Equipment ID coincides with the bottle number or sample ID to rule out a sample switch.

 Be objective and impartial

-When abnormality is reported, recognize it as an early warning.
+When an abnormality is reported, recognize it as an early warning.
 A regular and periodical oil analysis program can give you ample time to prepare your next move.
 Group the actions that are related to your oil analysis report.

 Read the report logically

-Whether you like deductive ("top-down") or inductive ("bottom up") approach in reading your oil analysis report, it is up to you.
+Whether you like a deductive (“top-down”) or inductive (“bottom-up”) approach in reading your oil analysis report, it is up to you.
 When using the deductive approach, you can start by reading the analyses and recommendations part and see whether they fall in the realm of oil condition, contamination condition, or wear condition.
 When you are done categorizing the analyses and recommendations, go over the quantitative results to see which specific parameters are giving you the problem.
-For inductive approach, work your way up through the parameters until you reach the analyses and recommendations.
+For the inductive approach, work your way up through the parameters until you reach the analyses and recommendations.

 Look for second opinion

 Evaluate the analyses and correlate with your other diagnostic tools and actual observations.
 For example, when there is an abnormal spike in machine wear, check your IR or vibration results.
-Talk to your operators if they notice any abnormality such as excessive noise or abnormally low speed or load.
-You can also request for Wear Debris Analysis.
+Talk to your operators if they notice any abnormality, such as excessive noise or abnormally low speed or load.
+You can also request Wear Debris Analysis.
 If you are in doubt, set an appointment to discuss your results with the analyst.
 Once you have clarified everything, work out with your team the scheduling of your corrective actions.

 Make it a habit